 Country: Austria, Croatia

-Region: throughout Austria, Sisak-Moslavina County, Split-Dalmatia County, City of Zagreb
+Region: implemented nationwide, Sisak-Moslavina County, Split-Dalmatia County, City of Zagreb

 Sector: Civil Society / Social Economy

 Fields of action: Migration, Victim support, Psychosocial impairments

 Project owner: ACT NOW, Projektgruppe "Trauma Surviving and Hope"